View on GitHub

 • delete_branch.png - Screenshot of the “Delete branch” button (optional)

-How to Take Screenshots:
+How to take screenshots:

 a.
 Open a GitHub issue or PR in your browser. b.
 Find the button you want to automate. c.
 Take a screenshot of only the button (not the entire screen). d.
 Save it as a PNG file in the screenshots directory. e.
 Use the exact filenames listed above.